 But the real question is, what happens if you win?
 People living in the U.S. illegally are rarely able to succeed in a green card application, no matter what basis they're applying on.

 This is because, for the most part, only people who are currently in lawful status in the U.S. can apply for the green card using a procedure called "adjustment of status," meaning they take care of all the paperwork and their green card interview at a local office of U.S. Citizenship and Immigration Services (USCIS).
 (See 8 U.S.C. § 1255.)

 Everyone else must leave the U.S. and complete their green card application at the U.S. consulate in their home country.
 But that can create a problem of its own: If you have been unlawfully present in the United States for more than one year while over the age of 18 (and after the date of the law's enactment on April 1, 1997), the consulate can forbid you from returning to the U.S. for ten years.

-There is some good news, however, if you happen to have qualifying relatives: In the past, lottery winners were not eligible to apply for the "provisional waiver," which would allow getting an answer to one's waiver request before, not after leaving the U.S. for one's consular interview.
+There is some good news, however, if you happen to have qualifying relatives: Lottery winners are now among those eligible to apply for the "provisional waiver," which allows getting an answer to one's waiver request before, not after leaving the U.S. for one's consular interview.
 (See Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar.)

 Various exceptions also exist to the above rules, depending on the details of your personal situation: For example, a very few people still have the right to adjust status in the U.S., under an old law called Section 245(i), usually because someone started the process of getting them a green card long ago.

 You should really see a lawyer for a full analysis.
 Also, for more information on the green card lottery, pick up a copy of U.S. Immigration Made Easy, by Ilona Bray (Nolo).